deric/GraphViz-sty/README.md

 1. optional parameters (default value is "scale=1") or you can use "command=twopi" for changing graphviz filter  (possible values "command=dot|neato|twopi|circo|fdp|sfdp" see graphviz documentation for more details) default is "command=dot"
+Last supported option is "output", you can use "output=ps|png|pdf" or which everformat \includegraphics supports (default if "output=pdf")
 2. name of the dot file (w/out file extension, which must be ".dot")

 You must use the `-shell-escape` option to pdflatex.
 This enables LaTeX to execute system commnds which is for security reasons disabled by default.